apekking28/ordering-system/README.md

 - `JDK 17`: Download and install JDK 17 according to your operating system.
 - `Maven`: Download and install Maven according to your operating system.
-- `JDBC-compatible relational database such as`  : MySQL, PostgreSQL, or Oracle.
+- `JDBC-compatible relational database such as`  : `MySQL`, `PostgreSQL`, or `Oracle`.
 Make sure the database is installed and running.

 ### Installation Steps